 Spanish for Medical Professionals Elective

-Spanish for Medical Professionals is an elective for first- and second-year Drexel medical students only.
+Spanish for Medical Professionals is an elective for first-year Drexel medical students only.

 Each class will be a combination of formal preparation focused on the structures and key vocabulary necessary for “hands-on” oral practice set around the realistic dialogues that model typical conversations in doctor-patient relations.
 There will be a strong focus on developing oral and listening skills, since these conversations require both to be equally strong.
 Reading will also be part of the class to improve students' pronunciation and strengthen the recognition and memorization of the vocabulary within the covered topic.
 In regards to writing, the stress will be only on dictation, which is the ability to take notes while the Spanish-speaking patient talks.

 Please sign-up, only once, before 9 a.m. on Monday, August 30, 2021, via the sign-up form.

 Please only enroll if you are at an intermediate-low level of Spanish.